As you put together your portfolio, you'll need to do a little digging into the different types of investments. Here's help making sense of it all.

 Partner with a Vanguard advisor.
-If you'd like a professional to manage your portfolio for you, we can do that.
-Research shows that an advisor who provides professional financial planning, coaching, and portfolio management services can add meaningful value compared to the average investor experience.*
+If you'd like a professional to oversee your portfolio for you, we can do that.
+Research shows that an advisor who provides professional financial planning, coaching, and portfolio oversight can add meaningful value compared with the average investor experience.*

 An insured, interest-bearing deposit that requires the depositor to keep the money invested for a specific period of time or face penalties.
 Brokered CDs can be traded on the secondary market.

 Usually refers to investment risk, which is a measure of how likely it is that you could lose money in an investment.
 However, there are other types of risk when it comes to investing.